 The Royal Opera House 25/26

 The Royal Opera House is delighted to announce its biggest Cinema Season ever.
-Over 2024/25, an astonishing 13 productions from The Royal Ballet and The Royal Opera will be broadcast to more than 1,300 cinemas around the world, bringing the joy of live performance to audiences from the UK all the way to New Zealand.
+Over 2025/26, an astonishing 10 productions from The Royal Ballet, The Royal Opera and for the first time, Met Opera from New York will be broadcast to more than 1,300 cinemas around the world, bringing the joy of live performance to audiences from the UK all the way to New Zealand.

 Event Key: